 BOM generation

-Bill-of-materials generation creates a list of the components that used in the design.
-The components in the list are often grouped together if they have the same manufacturer part number.
+Bill-of-materials generation creates a list of the components used in the design in a text format (CSV).
+The components in the list are often grouped together if they share certain parameters, for example, the same manufacturer part number.

-There are two properties that determine how the BOM is generated:
+Two properties determine how the BOM is generated:

 Example: